Dunbar: Economy

-The town centre has several independent, locally owned retail businesses, including gift shops, salons, cafes, a community-owned bakery and grocer and fishmonger, traditional sweet shop, chocolatiere, florists, garden centre (located within Knox's Newsagents) and pet shop.
-The town also has a zero waste shop as well as several vintage and antique stores and two charity shops.
-There are two RNLI stores reflecting the town's maritime connection.
-On the periphery of the town is a garden centre with cafe, an Asda store accompanied by a drive-thru McDonald's built in late 2015, a restaurant and hotel owned by Marston's named the Pine Marten.
+The town centre has several independent, locally-owned retail businesses, including gift shops, salons, cafes, a community-owned bakery, grocer, fishmonger, traditional sweet shop, chocolatiere, florists, garden centre and pet shop.
+The town also has a zero waste shop, as well as several vintage and antique stores, and two charity shops.
+There are two RNLI shops reflecting the town's maritime connection.
+On the periphery of the town is a garden centre with cafe, an Asda supermarket, a restaurant and hotel owned by Marston's, named the Pine Marten.

 Tourism is part of the economy.
 Agriculture remains important but fishing has declined, although the harbour is still active, mainly landing shellfish.
 The main manufacturers are Tarmac, producing cement at Oxwell Mains (the only integrated cement plant in Scotland), and Belhaven Brewery, producing Scottish Ale.

-Transport

-The town is served by the A1, connecting at Spott roundabout to the south of Dunbar, and Dunbar railway station which has links to Edinburgh and the rest of Scotland, as well to as London and stations along the north-east England corridor.